FoamyGuy/javascript_example_projects/functions_and_returns.md

 Because we didn't have a ```return``` statement, javascript ended up returning ```undefined``` by default.
 This messed up the ```add()``` function.
 So unlike the first example, we don't get the correct result of the equation.

 ---
+---

-Now a slightly bigger and more practical example of how this can be a useful tool for us as developers.
+Now a slightly bigger and more practical example of how functions that return things can be a useful tool for us as developers.

 We have some data like this:
 ```javascript